 - fresh coriander leaves, to serve

-- Heat coconut oil in a deep 2 litre saucepan over medium-low.
+- Heat coconut oil or ghee in a deep 2-litre saucepan over medium-low.
 Add cumin seeds, curry leaves and chillies.
 Fry for a few seconds until the cumin seeds start browning.
 Reduce heat to low and add the lentils.
 Fry on low, stirring constantly for about 2 minutes until lentils are glossy and turning a shade richer.

 - Garnish with coriander leaves and serve hot with crusty sourdough or steamed rice.